-The New Year 2015 is referred to as ‘Eulminyeon’ or ‘Year of the Sheep.’
-The sheep is the eighth in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) Gods of the Earth (jisin)."
-The animals of the Sibijisin are the mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, chicken, dog and pig.
+2017 is the “Year of the Rooster,” following the Oriental zodiac.
+The rooster is the tenth in the group of twelve animal guardian deities collectively known as the Sibijisin, which literally means "Twelve (sibi) Gods of the Earth (jisin)."
+The animals of the Sibijisin in order are the mouse, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.

 Moreover, each year is marked by a jisin; since there are twelve jisins, the cycle repeats every 12 years.
 It is traditionally believed that people possess the personality of the animal that marks their birth year.
 Therefore, the year and the time of birth are often used to determine one’s personality and fate.

 Meaning of the Sibiji

 - Mouse (1948, 1960, 1972, 1984, 1996, 2008)